astronomer/docs/astro/cli-release-notes.md

 - The `astrocloud dev start` command should now be ~30 seconds faster
 - When `astrocloud dev parse` results in an error, the error messages now specify which DAGs they apply to
-- If your DAGs don't pass the basic unit test that's included in your Astro project (`test_dag_integrity.py` ), running `astrocloud dev parse` will now provide more information about which part of your code caused an error
+- If your DAGs don't pass the basic unit test that's included in your Astro project (`test_dag_integrity.py` ), running them with `astrocloud dev pytest` will now provide more information about which part of your code caused an error

 ### Bug Fixes